How to create a countries map with your own data

 Get more details about this tutorial on Join MapTiler Countries with your own custom data and make a choropleth map

-Check out the How to use and filter data for MapTiler Countries tutorial.
+Check out the tutorials How to use and filter data for MapTiler Countries and How to display an interactive choropleth map legend control.

 Visit the MapTiler Countries schema to know how it is organized into different thematic layers and which attribute and values each layer contains.